Chapin A. Harris: Education

 Harris received the honorary M. D. degree from Washington Medical College at Baltimore, in which he was a professor in 1838.
 Shurtleff College in Alton, Illinois, conferred an A.M. degree on him in 1842.
-His D.D.S. was obtained through membership of the American Society of Dental Surgery, and an honorary D.D.S. degree was conferred upon him by the Philadelphia Dental College in 1854.
+His D.D.S. was obtained through membership of the American Society of Dental Surgeons, and an honorary D.D.S. degree was conferred upon him by the Philadelphia Dental College in 1854.

 Achievements

 Harris is considered one of the founding members of the profession of Dentistry in the United States of America, father of American dental science, and a pioneer of dental journalism.
 He has been inducted in the hall of fame of the Pierre Fauchard Academy.

 Contribution to dental literature

 As early as 1835 Harris became an active contributor to medical and periodical literature as one of the most vigorous and productive dental writers, causing him to be regarded as the founder of dental literature in the US.
 He was also a contributor to medical and periodical literature.